 with the baby.
 The little guy was trying to talk a blue streak.

-The guys did their stretches on the deck as Alice and Samantha milled
+The guys did their stretches on the deck as Alice and Samantha walked

 anxious to get started, and then they all walked down to the hard pack.

-"Art, we usually run seven miles," Kevin told him.
+"Art, we usually run eight miles," Kevin told him.
 "Are you a

 runner at all?"